Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Community Education

 \subsubsection{Next Generation Triggers (NGT)}

 The Next Generation Triggers project \cite{NGT} at CERN is an on-going project that officially has started in January 2024.
 It's a cross experimental community engulfing most CERN departments (Experimental Physics, Theory, Information Technology), the two main experiments (ATLAS and CMS) and external collaborators.
 The main objective of the project focuses on extracting more physics information from the upcoming HL-LHC upgrade by developing neural network based solutions.
-Due to the unprecedented conditions of HL-LHC such algorithms target different deployment algorithms from Application Specific Integrated Circuits (ASIC)s, to Field-Programmable-Gate-Arrays (FPGA)s all the way to Quantum Computing based solutions.
+Due to the unprecedented conditions of HL-LHC such algorithms target different deployment algorithms from ASICs to FPGAs all the way to Quantum Computing based solutions.
 The project is funded for 5-years from the Eric and Wendy Schmitt foundation.

 As part of the mandate the project also evaluates novel technologies from the industry that could provide important performance upgrades for hardware based trigger system.
 With that technologies like the AMD AI-Engines are being explored in different ATLAS and CMS sub-systems aiming to enhance the processing power of custom FPGA based hardware boards.
 In addition NGT provides a platform for Machine Learning (ML) model R\&D for the challenging conditions of HL-LHC.
 Industry based developed models and techniques are tested in edge conditions allowing for a thorough survey of cutting edge ML technologies.